kurves/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

-Function to locate character in string
+Function to find the length of a substring